 Our European namesake program, Anxieties of Democracy, has its home at the Swedish Institute for Futures Studies, and is funded by Riksbankens Jubileumsfond.
 The program comprises four thematic conferences held over the course of two years in Europe and North America.

 The first conference addressed issues of democratic performance and was held at the Blavatnik School of Government at Oxford University (UK) in 2017.
 The second conference, on the political representation of future generations, was held at the Institute for Futures Studies in Stockholm (Sweden) in 2017.
-In 2018, a conference on the future of political parties will be held at the Hertie School of Governance in Berlin (Germany).
+The third conference, on the future of political parties, was held at the Hertie School of Governance in Berlin (Germany).
 The final conference of the series, on “the will of the people”, will be held in late 2018 in New York City (USA).

 The four co-principal investigators leading this program are: